SharePoint/sp-dev-docs/docs/declarative-customization/site-theming/sharepoint-site-theming-powershell.md

 ```
 ## Remove-SPOTheme

-The **Remove-SPOTheme** command removes a theme from your tenant store.
-For example, this command removes the "Custom Cyan" theme that was used in the previous examples.
+The **Remove-SPOTheme** cmdlet removes a theme from your tenant store.
+For example, this cmdlet removes the "Custom Cyan" theme that was used in the previous examples.

 ```powershell
 c:\> Remove-SPOTheme -Name "Custom Cyan"
 ```
 ## Set-HideDefaultThemes

->[!NOTE]
->This command will be renamed to ```Set-SPOHideDefaultThemes``` in a future release, for consistency with other SharePoint PowerShell commands.
+_NOTE: this cmdlet will be renamed to ```Set-SPOHideDefaultThemes``` in a future release, for consistency with other SharePoint PowerShell cmdlet._

-The **Set-HideDefaultThemes** command is used to specify whether the default themes that come with SharePoint should be included in the theme picker list.
+The **Set-HideDefaultThemes** cmdlet is used to specify whether the default themes that come with SharePoint should be included in the theme picker list.
 For example, you might want to create custom themes for your sites and then remove the default themes, to ensure that all pages will use your custom themes.

 Specify the setting as either _$true_ to hide the default themes, or _$false_ (the default setting) to allow use of the default themes.
-For example, this command hides the default themes.
+For example, this cmdlet hides the default themes.

 ```powershell
 Set-HideDefaultThemes $true